Skip to main content

 The idea in one sentence

-• which transport to use
+• which transport (the client that communicates with the model API) to use

-• which protocol to prefer
+• which protocol (the output format contract between model and parser) to prefer

 • how to deliver tool schemas